haytamelouarrat00/SERVO3D/README.md

 ## Research Motivation

 Visual servoing is a core capability for robotics, AR/VR, and autonomous inspection/navigation, yet many IBVS implementations are hard to reproduce because they depend on hardware rigs or proprietary simulators.
 SERVO3D focuses on a lightweight, reproducible setup that ties together rendering, feature tracking, depth-based geometry, and control.
 The goal is to make it easy to prototype and analyze IBVS behavior across varied 3D scenes, test sensitivity to feature quality and camera pose, and iterate on control laws before moving to real systems.
-The motivation behind this framework is the need to find a proper way to combine correspondence filtering with navigating in simulated environments.
+The motivation behind this framework is the need to find a proper way to combine correspondence filtering with navigating in simulated environments and.

 ## Problem Statement